Key takeaways:

 That gap can show up quickly in production.
 In one telecom deployment, for instance, an AI-powered voicebot was released without sufficient validation, and it didn’t take long for issues to surface.
 The bot generated incorrect or inconsistent responses in real customer interactions — even reporting balances due on accounts that were paid in full — leading to confusion and a spike in escalations.

-Once the team introduced a more rigorous testing approach, they were able to improve pre-release defect detection by 300%.
+Once the team introduced a more rigorous testing approach, they were able to improve pre-release defect detection by 300%, increasing the number of defects caught before release from approximately 50 to 200 per cycle.
 Ultimately, they cut an estimated $1.4 million in escalation-related costs.

 The underlying challenge wasn’t unique to that deployment.
 AI systems introduce variability that doesn’t exist in scripted environments.
 Without a way to test that variability at scale, issues tend to appear during live customer interactions, where they’re hardest to control and do the most damage.